 2.0 NATURE AND PURPOSE

-2.1 An admissions policy sets out the detail under which children of school age are admitted to Branston Junior Academy.
+2.1 An admissions policy sets out the detail under which children of school age are admitted to

+Branston Junior Academy.
-3.0 ACTION AND MANAGEMENT

-- 3.1 Branston Junior Academy usually provides for the admission of all children in the September following their seventh birthday.
-They usually transfer to their secondary schools in the September after their eleventh birthday. - 3.2 The Published Admission Number (PAN) for the school is 45.
+3.0 ACTION AND MANAGEMENT 3.1 Branston Junior Academy usually provides for the admission of all children in the September following their seventh birthday.
+They usually transfer to their secondary schools in the September after their eleventh birthday.
+3.2 The Published Admission Number (PAN) for the school is 45.
 In accordance with legislation, the allocation of places for children with an Education, Health and Care Plan (Children and Families Act 2014) naming the school in the plan; will take place first.
-Remaining places will be allocated in accordance with this policy. - 3.3 If the school is oversubscribed in any year, Governors have decided, in line with Local Authority guidance, that the following oversubscription criteria will be used.
-These are written in the order they are applied: - The child is in the care of the local authority or had previously been in care, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. (see note 4.1) - There is a brother or sister on roll at the school at the time of application. (see note 4.2) - Children attending Branston Church of England Infant Academy at the time of applying. (see note 4.3) - Branston Junior Academy is the nearest school to home. (see note 4.4) Distance from home to school will be used to decide which child to offer, with the child living closest receiving priority (see note 4.4.)
+Remaining places will be allocated in accordance with this policy.
+3.3 If the school is oversubscribed in any year, Governors have decided, in line with Local Authority guidance, that the following oversubscription criteria will be used.
+These are written in the order they are applied: The child is in the care of the local authority or had previously been in care, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. (see note 4.1) There is a brother or sister on roll at the school at the time of application. (see note 4.2) Children attending Branston Church of England Infant Academy at the time of applying. (see note 4.3) • Branston Junior Academy is the nearest school to home. (see note 4.4) Distance from home to school will be used to decide which child to offer, with the child living closest receiving priority (see note 4.4.)
+Distance of the home address to the school.
+Places will be allocated to those living nearest the school first.
+Measured by straight line distance. (see note 4.5)

-4.0 DEFINITIONS AND NOTES

-4.1 The child is in the care of the local authority or had previously been in care.
+4.0 DEFINITIONS AND NOTES 4.1 The child is in the care of the local authority or had previously been in care.